 Fire prevention is up to every one of us i.e. keep your gardens tidy, clear nearby barrancos if possible, report any fields with potential fire risks i.e. piles of dead branches etc.

-It’s HOT again, so please everyone be extra vigilant to fires, ensure all BBQs are extinguished, although not always allowed and gas better.
+Especially when it’s hot or dry, please everyone be extra vigilant to fires, ensure all BBQs are extinguished, although not always allowed and gas better.

 Click the image below to view the advice larger.